Campbell valley regional park

 This place is famous for horse riding and is a must-visit for horse enthusiasts.
 It has a horse riding ring, horse barns, and horse riding trails.

-There are many horseback riding stables and trails in and near Campbell valley regional park.
+There are many horseback riding stables and trails in and near Campbell Valley Regional Park.

-Campbell Valley park is open from 7 am to 8 pm.
-If you want to learn more about the park’s events, visit the Events Calendar on the Metro Vancouver website.
+To learn more about the park’s events, visit the Events Calendar on the Metro Vancouver website.

-5. Historic Buildings
+4. Historic Buildings

 (a) Historic Langley Speedway

-Campbell valley regional park houses the historic Langley speedway, a paved oval track where car races used to be held.
+Campbell Valley Regional Park houses the historic Langley Speedway, a paved oval track where car races used to be held.

-The Speedway was active between the 60s and early 80s.
+The Speedway was active between the ’60s and early ’80s.
 It is one of the race courses in British Columbia where Nascar events were hosted.

 (b) Lochiel Schoolhouse and Annand Rowlatt Farmstead

-6. Tourist Spots
+5. Tourist Spots

 Some places to eat near the park are – The Keg Mansion, Cactus Club Café, Hawksworth Restaurant, and Bauhaus.